|

 So on this page, rather than devoting an entire page exclusively to one single plant or flower, I will introduce several groups of related fruits.

-Zapotes & Sapotes: yummy fruit still raised today
+Zapotes & Sapotes: yummy fruit of the Maya still raised today

 Some are related to each other; but most have no biological relationship whatsoever.
 It is merely that Hispanic nomenclature dumps any fruit that has a mouse-colored brown outside, and is a tad furry, into calling it a zapote or sapote.
 So our goal is to introduce them all, and then discuss them in detail.

 There are almost as many different fruits named anona as there are fruits named zapote.
-So we will have a long discussion of the anona group of fruits.
+So we are preparing a long discussion of the anona group of fruits.
 Their genus is Annona; in Spanish spelled simply anona.

 Cacao and relatives: fruit of the gods (and High Priest)

-Cocoa is a modern mispronounciation and gringoized variant of cacao, the plant from whose seed chocolate is made.
-Actually cocoa is another way of saying cacao which is a Spanish mis-prounounciation of the Aztec word which was their slightly twisted mis-pronounciation of the Mayan word cacaw(a) which was was the Maya mis-pronounciation of the word in the original language from which the name cacao came (generally conceived to be an Olmec-related or at least Mixje-zoque languages of a thousand years before Christ).
+Cocoa is a modern mispronounciation and gringo-ized word for what should be called cacao, the plant from whose seed chocolate is made.
+Actually cocoa is another way of saying cacao which is a Spanish mis-prounounciation of the Aztec word which was their slightly twisted mis-pronounciation of the Mayan word cacaw(a) which was was the Maya mis-pronounciation of the word in the original language from which the name cacao came (generally conceived to be an Olmec-related or at least Mixe-Zoque languages of a thousand years before Christ).

 So the word cacao is about 3000 years old, and still pronounced and spelled very similar to its original form long long ago in pre-Columbian Mesoamerica.